Art for October Prayer Centers

-The post title comes from a talk given by Fr.
-Robert Barron.
-You can read a summary of the concept of leading by beauty in this article (also quoted above).
-I use it here because in many cases the prayer table in your classroom is the point with the greatest potential for beauty.
-In the midst of classrooms built for function, whose use for Family Formation is temporary, your prayer table is a creative expression of beauty that can begin as a point of interest and introduction for each month’s topic, and lead to deeper prayer and understanding.
+In many cases the prayer table in your classroom is the point with the greatest potential for beauty.
+In the midst of classrooms built for function, whose use for Family Formation is temporary, a prayer table can be a creative expression of beauty that begins as a point of interest and introduction for each month’s topic, and leads to deeper prayer and understanding.

 My goal in this series is to make that job a little easier for you by sifting through dozens of pieces of beautiful art to find one or two that fit well with the monthly classroom theme.
 (Have I mentioned that I have a great job?
 J)

 This month’s topic is An Overview of the Mass, and the September Home Lesson your students will be doing soon is all about Angels.
 I think these two topics converge very nicely in this work by Juan Carreño de Miranda.
 There are so many beautiful realities portrayed here that it’s hard to know where to begin!